Finding romance on the high seas…

 Here Mikko laments on why he didn’t pull and we watch him disembark alone and unloved.
 But not to worry there is hope, as they leave the boat we get his details again.
 This along with a premium rate telephone number flashing up on the screen.

-As by using random British and European accents he turns it easily into a sketch from the 1990s TV programme Eurotrash.
+By using random British and European accents he turns it easily into a sketch from the 1990s TV programme Eurotrash.
 This technique of watching this show is recommended.
-Otherwise if I had been watching this as a singleton, I would have sobbed into my pea soup and pancakes and vowed to join a convent.
+Otherwise, if I had been watching this as a singleton, I would have sobbed into my pea soup and pancakes and vowed to join a convent.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 /10